RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/Refinement-of-SEWING-Assemblies.md

 When backbones are generated using [[SEWING movers|Assembly of models]], the native rotamers are saved with file name as a NativeRotamersFile (xxxx.rot).
 Therefore, one can give some bonus to these native residue types (add ResidueType constraints to pose) when designing sidechains (using [[AssemblyConstraintsMover]]).
 It is common practice to apply relatively weak constraints (e.g. weight 1) to helical and beta strand residues and stronger constraints (e.g. weight 5) to loop residues.

 ###Fixing residue identities in custom protocols
+When using [[AppendAssemblyMover]], there are often several residues (such as residues forming key binding interactions) that should be held fixed during refinement.
+Since residue numbers in each final assembly will be different from the residue numbers in the input pdb and from each other, selecting these residues is not straightforward.

+The [[RestrictIdentitiesAtAlignedPositions|RestrictIdentitiesAtAlignedPositionsOperation]] task operation can solve this problem.
+By using the starting node as the task operation's source_pdb and specifying the residue numbers in the starting node to be fixed, those residues can be fixed as the intended residue type.
+Since SEWING does not change the position of the starting node, the initial alignment will be correct; however, coordinate constraints must be used during refinement to ensure that the correct residues remain aligned.
 ##Common filters

 ##See Also